amabdulr/CNWG/8-General_Writing_Guidelines.md

 1. **Content Scope:**
       - Do not review any text inside code or codeblock tags, filepath tags, or content inside <ph> tags.
       - Examples are provided solely to clarify the rules and must not be treated as content.
+      - If the content is in XML or HTML, avoid providing review comments on any XML or HTML tags.
+Keep your review comments to the content.

 2. **Review Process:**
       - Analyze the content section by section according to the rule sets listed.
       - For each identified error, produce an output using the following format: